USAMRICD-UW-Fred-Hutch-Cancer-Research/Appendix-liver/README.md

 According to the uploaded files, the "appendix liver" protocol relies on specific chemical thresholds to function:

--   **Growth Support:** The `README.md` states that stomach pain from eating beets indicates "immediate growth and stretching" of the appendix.
+-   **Growth Support:** Dr. Hofstad states that stomach pain from eating beets indicates "immediate growth and stretching" of the appendix.
 It prescribes Collagen, MSM, and Biotin to allow this growth "without tearing".

--   **Safety Warning:** While the `README.md` outlines this growth process, the file `How does eating beets affect the appendix` contains a critical safety warning: "If you suspect you have appendicitis (severe, acute pain), do not rely on diet and seek medical attention immediately".
+-   **Safety Warning:** While Dr. Hofstad outlines this growth process, the file `How does eating beets affect the appendix` contains a critical safety warning: "If you suspect you have appendicitis (severe, acute pain), do not rely on diet and seek medical attention immediately".
 It also notes that raw beets (high fiber) can cause bloating or cramps, which may mimic appendix pain.